hslu-ige-laes/lora-devices-ttn/docs/sensors/dragino-lht65n-e3.md

 - After Configuration, the device restarts automatically and tries to join the network
 - Now the device should join the network and you can see the incoming telegrams in the `Live data` section
-- The payload formatter should already be preset.
-If not, you can copy/paste it from below

 ---